AffanQaisqar/travelagency/README.md

-This website is created with my team member.I am a team leader Faraz Alam and other two members is Affan qaisar and masood kidwai
+This website is created with my team member.
+My team leader is Faraz Alam and we two members Affan qaisar farooqi and masood kidwai are his group members.

 Here's the detail about our final project